 Lights can be added to illuminate the angel wings.
-Links to the lights I used can be found above in my materials list.
-I will be using 3D Zots to hold the lights in place and attach the opposite side.
-The 3D Zots work well for this as they’re really sticky and clear, so the light shines right through.
+Links to the lights I used can be found in my materials list.
+I will use 3D Zots to hold the lights and attach the opposite side.
+The 3D Zots work well for this as they’re sticky and clear, so the light shines right through.

-Start in the middle of the angel near her waist by placing the wire against the paper and then placing a 3D Zot on top to hold it in place.
+Start in the middle of the angel near her waist by placing the wire against the paper and then placing a 3D Zot on top to hold it.
 Continue around the outside border of the angel’s wings.
-Don’t be afraid to use a lot of the 3D Zots, as they’ll also hold the other half the angel once we put them together.
+Don’t be afraid to use a lot of the 3D Zots, as they’ll also hold the other half of the angel once we put them together.

-Image above shows how I placed the lights with 3D Zots on top of the wire holding everything in place.
+The image above shows how I placed the lights with 3D Zots on top of the wire, holding everything in place.
 I also added a 3D Zot to the head of the angel.